'Rick and Morty' creator dropped by Hulu after abuse charges - KESQ

 Roiland’s attorney and publicist did not immediately reply to emails seeking comment.

 Roiland provided the voices of the two title characters, a mad scientist and his grandson, in “Rick and Morty.”
 He and Dan Harmon created the show that has run for six seasons and has been renewed for a seventh.
-Adult Swim has said the series will continue without him, but have not announced who the new vocal performers will be.
+Adult Swim has not said whether the show will continue without him.